ayushmaankaria/Video-to-3D-Reconstruction/README.md

   --topk-percent 8
 ```

-This writes `runs/desk/exports/query_screen.ply`, where the top-scoring query matches are painted red and all other points are muted gray.
+Writes `runs/desk/exports/query_screen.ply`, where the top-scoring query matches are painted red and all other points are muted gray.
 The query path uses CLIPSeg heatmaps on the original saved frames, then samples those heatmaps using each 3D point's source frame and pixel.

 ## Design Choices